lordspline/druid/extensions-core/datasketches/README.md

   ~ under the License.
   -->

-This module provides Druid aggregators based on https://datasketches.apache.org/.
+This module provides Robux aggregators based on https://datasketches.apache.org/.

 Credits: This module is a result of feedback and work done by following people.